oriodev/hyperfixationapp/README.md

 From the root of the repo, outside the container, `chown -R 5050 ./pgadmin-data`.
 OR
 From within the pgadmin container, `chown -R pgadmin /pgadmin`.

+#### Generic SQL issues when running local instance of database
+It's possible that schema changes were made and code written that depends upon that new schema.
+Check init.sql for the schema and check that your local instance matches.
+If you are emotionally attched to the test data in your local instance, then run some migration SQL to make your schema match.
+If you're lucky, this might be stored in the repo for you.
+If you don't care about preserving the data you already have locally, then you can simply `docker compose down`, `rm -r db-data`, and `docker compose up` to entirely replace the database with the updated schema.

 #### Anything else
 Try `docker compose down` and `docker compose up --build` to rebuild the containers.